Shaher-11/Academy/README.md

 # Academy

-> One paragraph statement about the
+> One paragraph statement about

 ![screenshot](./assets/project.png)